01 May - 31 October

 The large glass roof of the choir consists of three parts with an exceptional height of twenty metres.
 The highest one-piece window in Europe.

-The imposing Bethlehem Gate is adjacent to the apse of the collegiate church.
+The Bethlehem Gate is adjacent to the apse of the collegiate church.
 This Lorraine limestone work is a very fine example of 14th century Mosan Gothic sculpture.
 The central warhead is divided into three parts: left part: the Nativity and the Annunciation to the shepherds, central part: the Massacre of the Innocents, right part: the Adoration of the Magi.
 Two small lateral warheads from the late 19th century have been added.
 A complete restoration of this door was completed in November 2014.

 A Romanesque crypt was discovered under the collegiate church by the priest and dean Demaret in June 1906.
 It represents the only remains of the Romanesque church consecrated in 1066 by Prince Bishop Theoduin of Bavaria.
 It currently houses the Treasury.